Pavel1983/Pavel1983/README.md

 - 👋 Hi, I’m Pavel
 - 👀 I’m interested in game development using Unity3d.
 Also I like chess.
 - 🌱 I’m currently learning ECS and working on ECS-project.
-- 💞️ I’m looking for some truly senior or lead dev to learn from him and improve my skills.
 - 📫 How to reach me: p.totolin@gmail.com